foundersandcoders/tech-for-better-bot/README.md

 - Run the server locally by running `npm start` and trigger the watcher to run once by visiting `localhost:5000` in your browser.
 You should see a status message of `200` or `OK`

 - This is intended to be deployed to a service such as Heroku.
-To avoid server load this should be called using a cron job.
+To allow Heroku apps their beauty sleep, this should be called using a cron job.
 Every time the cron job calls the app with a GET request, it will be triggered to check the Airtable for new responses.
-I used cron-jobs.org to set up a cron job that makes a GET request to my Heroku app every 5 minutes.
+I used cron-job.org to set up a cron job that makes a GET request to my Heroku app every 5 minutes.